joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 git reset --hard
 ```

 Then, you are ready to go.
-You can provision your Vagrant VM again and start to work pacefully.
+You can provision your Vagrant VM again and start to work peacefully.

-There is a link to deeper explanation and procedure about the ending lines writtent by GitHub: https://help.github.com/articles/dealing-with-line-endings/
+There is a link to deeper explanation and procedure about the ending lines written by GitHub: https://help.github.com/articles/dealing-with-line-endings/